Benefits of Portable Chicken Coop on Wheels

 Portable Chicken Coop on Wheels Options

-We offer five wheel options for our chicken coops for sale that turn your coop into a bug-eating, chicken feeding, lawn fertilizing machine.
+We offer five-wheel options for our small chicken coops for sale that turn your coop into a bug-eating, chicken-feeding, lawn-fertilizing machine.
 The wheel option that works best for you is largely determined by the size of your coop.

 Two wheels on one end with wheelbarrow handles on the other end.
 Best for our smallest coops and tractor coops.